-Herbert was one of four high schoolers the Braves selected early in the 2015 Draft.
-Among them was his high school teammate Kolby Allard, Atlanta’s first pick in the draft three years ago.
+Herbert was one of four high schoolers the Braves selected early in the 2015 MLB Draft.
+Among them was his high school teammate Kolby Allard (LHP, Braves), Atlanta’s first overall pick in the draft three years ago.
 Herbert was regarded as a glove-first catcher with a projectable bat, and he has been that type of player across 200 career games entering 2018.
-He looked overmatched at the plate as a 19-year-old in the South Atlantic League in 2016, though took steps forward at the plate repeating the level last year.
+He looked overmatched at the plate as a 19 year old in the South Atlantic League in 2016, though took steps forward at the plate repeating the level last year.

 There is still work to be done at the plate, and the bat might never be enough to merit an everyday job at the big league level.
 Even so, the defense and game calling will keep him around for a long time.
-Herbert fits the profile of a defensive-minded backup catcher at the highest level.
+Herbert fits the profile of a Role 40, defensive-minded backup catcher.